dat7726/Sakurako-bot/terms.md

 # Governing Law

-The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
+The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Bot.
 Your use of the Bot may also be subject to other local, state, national, or international laws.

 # Disputes Resolution